The Space Observatory (Observatoire de l'Espace): Events

+Exhibitions

+The Observatoire de l'Espace curates and produces contemporary art exhibitions, frequently in association with other French contemporary art centers.
+These exhibitions feature artworks produced within the Observatoire de l'Espace's artistic programmes, newly created or selected from its contemporary art collection.
+Since 2024, exhibitions have taken place in various art centers such as the Centre Wallonie-Bruxelles in Paris, the Friche la Belle de Mai in Marseille, or the Espace de l'Art Concret in Mouans-Sartoux.

 Sideration festival

-The Sideration festival takes place every year in March at the CNES’ headquarters in Paris.
-Since 2011, it enables a deep immersion in Space and imagination through an eclectic programme: theatre, music, video, cinema, visual arts, readings and even real or fictional science stories.
-Every year, the CNES’ headquarters become a large art-science stage where about 30 artists have the opportunity to exhibit their space related productions.
-Those creations are often the result of a strong collaboration with the artists through the « off-site » residency programme, the sharing of studies about space or through calls for submissions regarding the journal Espace(s).
+The Sideration festival took place every year in March at the CNES’ headquarters in Paris from 2011 to 2019.
+It enabled a deep immersion in Space and imagination through an eclectic programme: theatre, music, video, cinema, visual arts, readings and even real or fictional science stories.
+Every year, the CNES’ headquarters became a large art-science stage where about 30 artists had the opportunity to exhibit their space related productions.
+Those creations were often the result of a strong collaboration with the artists through the « off-site » residency programme, the sharing of studies about space or through calls for submissions regarding the journal Espace(s).

 Nuit Blanche (All-nighter)

-One opportunity for the Observatoire de l’Espace to organize an exhibition is for the Nuit Blanche which is an annual all night long, cultural, free arts festival.
+The Observatoire de l’Espace regularly curates exhibitions for the Nuit Blanche which is an annual all night long, cultural, free arts festival.
 Since 2014, the Observatoire de l’Espace has called for artistic projects dealing with Space history.
 Selected archives are given to artists in order to widen their imagination or to be the core material of their creations.
 Archives and creations are both exhibited during the Nuit Blanche at the CNES’ headquarter.

-The journal Espace(s)
+Publications

-The journal Espace(s) is an semi-annual journal dedicated to literature and a large variety of creations (typography, performing arts, comic strip, music, poetry...).
-It gathers texts dealing with a chosen theme linked with Space (Dreams, revolt, revolution, or Obsession and fascination).
-About thirty authors contribute to each issue.
+The journal Espace(s) discontinued, was an semi-annual journal dedicated to literature and a large variety of creations (typography, performing arts, comic strip, music, poetry...).
+It gathered texts dealing with a chosen theme linked with Space (Dreams, revolt, revolution, or Obsession and fascination).
+About thirty authors contributed to each issue.
 This collection is written under the format of laboratory books in order to mix up both literary and scientific universes.
 The works of the Spatial creation and imagination programme, made by the artists in residency, also have their place in the journal.

+It has been replaced by another French written journal: Arts et Espace, entirely dedicated to visual arts that showcases productions from the artists in residence at the Observatoire de l'Espace.

+Other publications cover long-term artistic projects, such as Télescope intérieur an art project by Brazilian-American artist Eduardo Kac performed at the ISS by French Astronaut Thomas Pesquet, or cultural research programmes with a trilogy retelling French Space exploration, and catalogs from exhibitions curated by the Observatoire de l'Espace.